-Occasionally, I’m going to write about the peculiarities of watching Doctor Who in Australia.
 I grew up watching Doctor Who in the late seventies and throughout the eighties.
 This meant tuning in to ABC TV – then the only station available nationwide – of a weeknight (sometimes Monday-Thursday, sometimes Monday-Friday) for The Goodies at 6pm and Doctor Who at 6:30pm.
 This is a shared cultural experience for Australians of my vintage, this regular post-school, pre-dinner treat.
 It’s our version of the “Saturdayness” experienced by UK fans.
-It’s historical potency is such that when ABC repeated the entire run of available episodes from 2003-5, it was back in that vicinity, at 6pm weekdays.
+It’s historical potency is such that when the ABC repeated the entire run of available episodes from 2003-5, it was back in that vicinity, at 6pm weekdays.

 What this meant was repeats and loads of them.
 UK viewers were starved of Doctor Who re-runs, and so engaged in a black market of off air recordings from down under.
 It’s a funny inversion, which meant that pre the VHS releases, Australian Whoheads were more familiar with the series’ past than UK fans.
 We got Pertwees and even a few Troughtons.
 But mostly we got Tom Baker, and specifically 4A to 4Z, Robot to The Invasion of Time.
 Over and over again.